zdave-parity/jam-np/simple.md

 - At least one of the nodes is not a validator.

 Here, "validator" means a validator in either the previous, current, or next epoch.
 As this is a UP protocol, the initiator of the connection is responsible for opening the stream when necessary.
+At the beginning of a new epoch, UP 0 stream adjustments should be made at the same time as connectivity changes are applied; see the section on epoch transitions above.

 Both sides should begin by sending a handshake message containing all known leaves (descendants of the latest finalized block with no known children).